Sorry, you need to enable JavaScript to visit this website.

 4.3.1.
 Ensure that capital planning and investment requests include the resources needed to implement the information security program and document all exceptions to this requirement.

 4.3.2.
-Employs a business case to record the resources required.
+Employ a business case to record the resources required.

 4.3.3.
-Ensures that information security resources are available for expenditure.
+Ensure that information security resources are available for expenditure.

 4.4.
 Plan of Action and Milestones (POA&M) Process

 4.4.1.
-Implement a process for ensuring that plans of action and milestones for the security program and associated organizational information systems:
+Implement a process to ensure that plans of action and milestones for the information security program and associated organizational information systems:

-4.4.1.
-Review plans of action and milestones for consistency with the organizational risk management strategy and organization-wide priorities for risk response actions.
+4.4.2.
+Review plans of action and milestones for consistency with City-wide risk posture goals as well as organizational risk management strategy and organization-wide priorities for risk response actions.

 4.5.
 Information System Inventory

-District agencies must develop and maintain an inventory of their information systems.
+The District agency must develop and maintain an inventory of their information systems.

 4.6.
 Information Security Measures of Performance

-District agencies must develop, monitor, and report on the results of information security measures of performance.
+The District agency must develop, monitor, and report on the results of information security measures of performance.

 4.7.
 Enterprise Architecture

-District agencies must develop an enterprise architecture with consideration for information security and the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.
+The District agency must develop and maintain an enterprise architecture with consideration for information security and the resulting risk to organizational operations, organizational assets, individuals, other organizations, and the Nation.

 4.8.
 Critical Infrastructure Plan

-The District addresses information security issues in the development, documentation, and updating of critical infrastructure and key resources protection plans.
+The District agency must address information security issues in the development, documentation, and updating of critical infrastructure and key resources protection plans.

 4.9.
 Risk Management Strategy

 4.9.1.
-Develop a comprehensive strategy to manage risk to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of information systems.
+Develop a comprehensive strategy to manage IT risks to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of information systems.

 4.9.2.
 Implement the risk management strategy consistently across the organization.